MateuszPietrzak/Jumping-Doodle/README.md

 ![scr_333](https://github.com/MateuszPietrzak/GB-ASM-Game/assets/60319969/a27b08e6-7760-4c6a-b6b4-37fa5f73c088)
 ---
 ## Description
-A clone of some other popular game.
+A clone of some other popular game, downported for a Game Boy.
 Its features include:
 - Physics counted in subpixels
 - Powerup system